christophjahn/antdoclet/README.md

   documentation.
 This is useful for ignoring abstract classes or tasks/types that are not to be exposed in the docs.

+* Additional tag: Filter out attributes that were manually tagged for removal.
+	Often a class (task) extends another by already setting some of the attributes of its superclass.
+In that it its usually not desirable that those attributes are "manually" changed to some other value.
+Hence they should not be listed in the documentation (although technically they can be changed!).

+		@ant.attribute.ignore TO_BE_IGNORED_ATTRIBUTE_NAME

+ * Additional tag: Filter out nested elements that were manually tagged for removal.
+	Often a class (task) extends another.
+Hence some or all of the normally legitimate nested elements should not be listed in the documentation.

+		@ant.nested.ignore ELEMENT_NAME

+* Additional parameter for calling Javadoc:
+	Task names are already defined in the tasks' lib file.
+	This paramter triggers the automatic scanning and hence	makes it unnecessary to provide the name using the @ant.{task|type} tag

+		-taskslibfile

+* Additional parameter for calling Javadoc:
+	Java package gets mapped to a task category

+		-taskscategoryfile

 * The tasks/types properties documentation is extracted from the properties setter/getter methods' comments (the setter comment has precedence).
 Two additional tags are accepted here: